LemonSlushie/LemonSlushie/README.md

 - 👋 Hi, I’m @LemonSlushie
-- 👀I'm currently a freshman from Hunter College majoring in Computer Science. iI’m interested in learning most of the different languages so I can have fun with making new creations.
--
-- 🌱 I’m currently learning HTML/CSS
+- 🌱 I’m currently learning HTML/CSS & Python
-- 📫 You can reach me through my email sachorrad03@gmail.com

 <!---
 LemonSlushie/LemonSlushie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.